EXCLUSIVE-Pence rebuffs Solomon Islands PM after nation cuts ties with Taiwan

 "It’s a setback, and it’s prioritizing short-term gain with China over long-term commitment with the U.S.," the official said.

-The United States - which has a fraught relationship with China over trade, defense and technology issues - upholds what is known as the "one-China" policy, officially recognizing Beijing and not Taipei, while assisting Taiwan.
+The United States upholds what is known as the "one-China" policy, officially recognizing Beijing and not Taipei, while assisting Taiwan.

-Washington and Beijing are embroiled in a trade war, slapping tariffs on hundreds of billions of dollars of each other's goods.
-The United States is also pushing to restrict Chinese state-owned telecom companies over concerns about espionage - allegations rejected by China.

-President Donald Trump's administration is also considering confronting China over its detention of some 1 million Muslims in remote Xinjiang province at next week's U.N. meeting.

-Pence has criticized China for what he calls "debt-trap" lending practices to small countries, pushing them into debt and compromising their sovereignty.
+Pence and other officials in President Donald Trump's administration have criticized China for what they call "debt-trap" lending practices to small countries, pushing them into debt.
 China denies those charges.

 "Countries that establish closer ties to China primarily out of the hope or expectation that such a step will stimulate economic growth and infrastructure development often find themselves worse off in the long run," the U.S. official told Reuters.